Neko1313/casbin-fastapi-decorator-docs/docs/getting-started/installation.md

 ### Database policies

-Adds `DatabaseEnforcerProvider` — loads Casbin policies from a SQLAlchemy async session instead of a `.csv` file.
+Adds `DatabaseEnforcerProvider` - loads policies from a SQLAlchemy async session, caches the enforcer, and hot-reloads when `model.conf` or database rows change.

 ```bash
 pip install "casbin-fastapi-decorator[db]"